johnjarosczech/boilerplate/readme.md

 gulp
 ```

-or watch
+or watch (with a gulp watch will run server with livereloading)

 ```
 gulp watch
 ```

-For a production using.
+For a production using. (minify css, js, images, generate SVG sprite and zip them up)

 ```
 gulp --production